dorshinar/blog/content/blog/creating-github-actions/creating-github-actions.md

 I won't bore you with the details, those who wish to dive in deeper into Github's API can do it in the documentation.

-What's important with this query is that it will fetch the latest deployment of the latest commit on out branch, which is exactly what we need.
+What's important with this query is that it will fetch the latest deployment of the latest commit on our branch, which is exactly what we need.
 It also requires 3 parameters:

 1. The name of the repo - `$repo`
 2. The owner of the repo - `$owner`